-Saturday 11 April 2020
+Saturday, 11 April 2020

 Fire and its Tragic Consequences!

-Sadly, the three stories in my post today tell of the tragic loss of a paternal first cousin 3x removed in the Hukins family, and two paternal great uncles in the Connors family; and the trauma that takes its toll on the other members of the family in the aftermath.
+Sadly, the three stories in my post today tell of the tragic loss of a paternal first cousin 3x removed in the Hukins family, and two paternal grand uncles in the Connors family; and the trauma that takes its toll on the other members of the family in the aftermath.

 Story 1.